hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 To conclude, I believe regression line illustrates the relationship between two variables while the single perceptron line acts as a boundary which only indicates two separate groups of data within the dataset.

-* do you have any idea for application of GPT4 "omni" neural network announced last month by OpenAI ?
+ <ins> do you have any idea for application of GPT4 "omni" neural network announced last month by OpenAI?  </ins>

 To me, it seems like the GPT4-o (GPT4-omni) can perform a variety of tasks related to discriminative and generative AI since it is a multimodal model which can perform a variety of tasks such as image to text conversion (discriminative AI task), text/response generation using LLMs (generative AI task), audio to text conversion (discriminative AI task), etc